 What Is a Profit-Sharing Plan?

 A profit-sharing plan refers to a retirement plan that requires employers to give their employees a certain percentage of their annual profits.
-In 2020, the maximum contribution limit for profit-sharing is $57,000 or 25% of compensation, whichever is less.
+In 2023, the maximum contribution limit for profit-sharing is $66,000 or 25% of compensation, whichever is less.
 Employers set up profit-sharing plans to help their employees save for retirement.
-These plans are similar to 401(k) plans because they’re tax-deferred retirement plans and regarded as defined-contribution plans.
+These plans are similar to 401(k) plans because they’re tax-deferred retirement plans and are regarded as defined-contribution plans.
 Like other retirement plans, cashing out a profit-sharing plan will make your funds subject to tax.
 The tax rate that applies may vary from 10% to 37%, depending on your tax bracket.

 How to Withdraw from a Profit-Sharing Plan